 Capital credited to the account of each patron shall be assignable only on the books of the Cooperative pursuant to written instructions from the assignor and only to successors in interest or successors in occupancy in all or a part of such patrons’ premises served by the Cooperative unless the Board of Directors, acting under policies of general application, shall determine otherwise.

 Any capital credit refunds appropriated under theses bylaws shall first be applied against the settlement of estates of deceased members.
 (Amended 10/22/15)

 If the legal representative(s) of a deceased member’s estate shall request in writing that the capital credited to the account of the deceased patron be paid, the Board of Directors, acting under such terms and conditions of these Bylaws and the policies of general application, shall approve the payment of capital credits assigned at the time of the application to the estate of the deceased member.
 However, the financial condition of the Cooperative must not be impaired thereby.
 Capital credits shall first be applied to any indebtedness of the Member.
 No account can be left in the name of the deceased member.
-Any additional capital credits assigned to a deceased member’s account in March or April of the following year, at the discretion of the Board.
+Any additional capital credits assigned to a deceased member’s account shall be paid when the next yearly margin is assigned in March or April of the following year, at the discretion of the Board.
 (Amended 10/22/15)

 The patrons of the Cooperative, by dealing with the Cooperative, acknowledge that the terms and provisions of the Articles of Incorporation and bylaws shall constitute and be a contract between the Cooperative and each patron, and both the Cooperative and the patrons are bound by such contract, as fully as though each patron had individually signed a separate instrument containing such terms and provisions.
 The provisions of this article of the bylaws shall be called to the attention of each patron of the Cooperative by posting in a conspicuous place in the Cooperative’s office.
 (Amended 4/24/64)